 - Includes wifi-connectivity for control from your smartphone, tablet, or using Amazon Alexa (voice control)

-- Lower cleaning performance than advanced models, like the 800 or 900 Series
+- Worse cleaning performance compared to more advanced models, like the 800 or 900 Series

-- Basic HEPA filtration and basic dirt detection technology
+- Basic filtration and basic dirt detection technology

 Right out of the gate, you may notice that the design of the Roomba 675 feels familiar— and that’s because it is.